Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 crispr (CRISPR detection)
 -------------------------
 ``crispr`` integrates CRISPR Recognition Tool (`CRT <http://www.room220.com/crt/>`_) which can detect the repeat units and spacers of CRISPR.
-Moreover, the false positive can be removed by comparing candidates with genome annotation.
+Moreover, the false positive can be removed by comparing candidates with genome annotations.

 - **Required tools**